-- (A) The following violations of this chapter are unlawful and may result in sanctions: - (1) providing false or misleading information to the City in connection with an application for or challenge to certification, recertification or decertification as a MBE/WBE; - (2) providing false or misleading information to the City in connection with submission of a Bid, responses to requests for qualifications or
+(A) The following violations of this chapter are unlawful and may result in sanctions:

-2402 2403 Proposals, good faith efforts documentation, post-award compliance, or other program operations; 2404 2405 (3) substituting MBE/WBE subcontractors without first receiving approval for such substitutions; 2406 (4) bid shopping; 2407 (5) contract changes made without an approved request for change; or 2408 (6) committing any other violations of the provisions of this chapter.
-2409 2410 2411 2412 (B) subje spondent, contractor, subcontractor or applicant for certification is ect to being suspended, debarred or deemed non-responsible in future solicitations and contracts for a period up to five years, if it is found to 2413 2414 (1) provided false or misleading information in connection with an application for certification or recertification; 2415 2416 2417 (2) provided false or misleading information in connection with the submission of a response or documentation of good faith efforts, postaward compliance, or other program operations; 2418 2419 (3) failed to fulfill contractual goals or subgoals and thereby materially breached the contract; or 2420 2421 (4) repeatedly failed to comply in good faith with substantive provisions of this chapter.
-2422 2423 2424 2425 2426 (C) ident relev evalu ifies a violation of this chapter, such violation must be referred to the ant contract awarding authority for evaluation of proper sanctions.
-Such action shall include consultation with the law department prior to any mmendation for sanctions.
-2427 2428 (D) BE/WBE that repeatedly and knowingly refuses to honor response s is subject to being decertified by the director, after notice and hearing.
-2429 2430 2431 (E) seeki ing in this chapter shall be deemed to prevent the city attorney from ng criminal sanctions at municipal court or referring the matter to other opriate law enforcement authorities, as authorized by this section.
+- (1) providing false or misleading information to the City in connection with an application for or challenge to certification, recertification or decertification as a MBE/WBE; - (2) providing false or misleading information to the City in connection with submission of a response, responses to requests for qualifications or proposals, good faith efforts documentation, post-award compliance, or other program operations; - (3) substituting MBE/WBE subcontractors without first receiving approval for such substitutions; - (4) bid shopping; - (5) contract changes made without an approved request for change; or - (6) committing any other violations of the provisions of this chapter. - (B) A respondent, contractor/consultant, subcontractor/subcontractor or applicant for certification is subject to being suspended, debarred, or deemed non-responsible in future City solicitations and contracts for a period up to five years, if it is found to have: - (1) provided false or misleading information in connection with an application for certification or recertification; - (2) provided false or misleading information in connection with the submission of aresponse or documentation of good faith efforts, post-award compliance, or other program operations; - (3) failed to fulfill contractual goals or subgoals and thereby materially breached the contract; or - repeatedly failed to comply in good faith with substantive provisions of this chapter. - (C) When the director, the contract awarding authority, or any other City official identifies a violation of this chapter, such violation must be referred to the relevant contract awarding authority for evaluation of proper sanctions.
+Such evaluation shall include consultation with the law department prior to any recommendation for sanctions.